-Life insurance is an important part of the foundation of your financial plan, protecting your goals and taking care of loved ones if the worst happens.
+Permanent life insurance is the foundation of a financial plan, helping to protect your goals and take care of your loved ones should something happen to you.
 But the value of life insurance goes beyond risk protection.
-It can be an asset — and offer other financial benefits — at various stages in life.
+It can be an asset — and offer other financial benefits — throughout your life.

-Life insurance cash value is one of the few assets not considered in federal college financial aid calculations.
-Families with college-age children who have permanent life insurance policies not only can use the policy’s cash value (via policy loans or policy surrenders) to help pay for college expenses.
+Life insurance cash value is one of the few assets not considered in federal financial aid calculations for college.
+So if you have college-age children and you have a whole life insurance policy, you can use the policy’s cash value (via policy loans or policy surrenders) to help pay for college expenses.
 Because this asset is excluded from financial aid calculations, you’re also not hurting any potential financial aid offers.

 In addition to its living benefits, there are many opportunities to leave a legacy through life insurance in addition to providing for your spouse, family and other heirs.
-If you own a business, you may consider using a policy as part of a buy-sell agreement to ensure continuity of a small business or liquidate your ownership stake upon your death.
-If you have a favorite charity or local cause, you can name the organization as a beneficiary so you can fund a legacy gift with a life insurance policy, naming the organization as beneficiary.
+If you own a business, a life insurance policy could become part of a buy-sell agreement to ensure continuity of a small business or to liquidate your ownership stake upon your death.
+If you have a favorite charity or local cause, you can name the organization as a beneficiary so you can fund a legacy gift.

-Permanent life insurance is a flexible asset that can add value to your financial plan with benefits you can enjoy during your lifetime — such as accumulation of cash value, tax-advantaged growth, and accessibility through policy loans.
-Using these living benefits may have tax consequences, so work with a financial professional and tax advisor to understand your options and determine the best course for your individual circumstances and needs.
+Permanent life insurance is a flexible asset that can add value to your financial plan while you’re still living.
+Just be aware that how you use the living benefits as there may be tax consequences, so work with a financial professional and tax advisor to understand your options and determine the best course for your individual circumstances and needs.